Updated: Aug 31

 If I do any acknowledging, I will feel badly, because I should not be feeling that way.

-To sum it up, should quickly and automatically creates a no-win situation; and, no matter where the word comes from (me, thee or them), it always feels as if a morally-weighted finger is wagging in my direction.
+Should always creates a no-win situation; and, no matter where the word comes from (me, thee or them), it always feels as if a morally-weighted finger is wagging in my direction.

 Oh, and the word itself is lifeless; it contains no energy and is often accompanied by a sigh.
 What I really should do is stop shoulding all over myself (and those around me), because: